ecsyjs/ecsy/docs/manual/Architecture.md

 }
 ```

-Even using such a simple example, without complex data types, is easy to understand that implementing all the functions `clear`, `copy` and `reset` (**TODO: for pooling link**) could lead to small bugs that could have unexpected side effects that should not be present when using the `createComponentClass`.
+Even using such a simple example, without complex data types, is easy to understand that implementing all the functions `clear`, `copy` and `reset` could lead to small bugs that could have unexpected side effects that should not be present when using the `createComponentClass`.

 It is important to notice that when defining an schema every attribute must have a known type, if no data type is provided for complex types, `createComponentClass` will not implement `clear`, `copy` and `reset` and it will just return the component class with the attributes defined.